memeLab/Jandig/docs/publicando-obras-ingles.rst

    Exhibition created page

 And that's it!
-If you have got to this step, you have succesfully created and displayed your very own AR artworks to the world.
+If you have got to this step, you have succesfully created and displayed your very own AR Artworks to the world.
 Congrats on making it this far, and enjoy all the experiences that jandig has to offer!